Czech Timed Text Style Guide

 Subtitle 2 a už chodí do baru.

-- Use ellipsis to indicate a pause or an abrupt interruption:
+- Use ellipsis to indicate a pause (2 seconds or more) or an abrupt interruption:

 Subtitle 1 - Mně je nějak…